dhparki/neopixel_fx/README.md

 ### Executing program

-The neopixel_fx.py contains a demo which you can run on the Pico from an editor such as Thonny or Visual Studio Code.
+The file neopixel_fx.py contains a demo which you can run on the Pico from an editor such as Thonny or Visual Studio Code.
 The demo assumes a 60 pixel GBR NeoPixel with its data line connected to GPIO 21 on the Pico, but you can edit the code to change this.
 Press 1-8 to show various patterns and effects, 9 to run a continuous demo in a loop, c to clear the strip or q to quit.

 ### Limitations